NFEL/test-drawio-exporter-on-github/docs/Services/Aggregator/BackGroundTasks/DgraphRelated/insert_tokens.md

 # Insert Tokens
+In this module, we are trying to get the token details of stored pairs from blockchain, and create Token object based on those details.
+Only thing left here is to save them on dgraph (DB of choice).
 1. Query dgraph and finds all token addresses of existing pairs.
 2. Uses **Token**'s detail method to create token object of specific addresses.
 3. Uses token **check_if_token_is_pair_or_dex** method to check if token already exists in database and if yes, what schema type it has.